Henni/blockchain-automation-framework/docs/source/developer/docker-build.md

 Build the docker image using the docker file  `Dockerfile` provided in the blockchain-automation-framework repository.

-The docker image should be built from the root directory of the repository, the image builds the required base enviorment for BAF deployment and copies the a provisional script `run.sh` in the `WORKDIR`, it also sets a path for mounting volume
+The docker image should be built from the root directory of the repository, the image builds the required base environment for BAF deployment and copies the a provisional script `run.sh` in the `WORKDIR`, it also sets a path for mounting volume

 Following is a code snippet of the docker image showing `WORKDIR` and `VOLUME`